laspy/laspy/doc/source/tut_part_1.rst

 How about in a new .LAS file?

-When creating a new .LAS file using the write mode of :obj:`laspy.file.File`, we need to provide a :obj:`laspy.header.Header` instance.
+When creating a new .LAS file using the write mode of :obj:`laspy.file.File`, we need to provide a :obj:`laspy.header.Header` instance, or a :obj:`laspy.header.HeaderManager` instance.
 We could instantiate a new instance without much input, but it will make potentially untrue assumptions about the point and file format.
-Luckily, we have a header ready to go:
+Luckily, we have a HeaderManager (which has a header) ready to go:

     .. code-block:: python